opencog/miner/opencog/miner/README.md

-Patterm mining operates by searching the space of pattern trees, typically starting from the most abstract pattern, the one that encompass all text trees, construct specializations of it, retain those that have enough support (frequency equal to or above the minimum support), then recursively specialize those, and so on.
+Patterm mining operates by searching the space of pattern trees, typically starting from the most abstract pattern, the one that encompass all data trees, construct specializations of it, retain those that have enough support (support equal to or above the minimum support), then recursively specialize those, and so on.

 ### Pattern Trees in Atomese